dasch-swiss/dsp-tools/docs/developers/git-submodules.md

   submodules will not be updated.
-2. If `submodule.recurse` has been set to true, OR if branches are switched with `git checkout <branch> --recurse-submodules`, the contents of submodules will be updated according to the commit recorded in the superproject.
+2. If `submodule.recurse` has been set to true, OR if branches are switched with `git checkout <branch> --recurse-submodules`, the contents of submodules will be updated according to the commit recorded in the super-project.
 If local modifications in a submodule would be overwritten, the checkout will fail.

 To quickly switch between branches when you have uncommitted work in the submodule, the first option might be preferable.
 After merging a Pull Request and switching back to the main branch, the second option might be more